 My deepest condolences to you, Anita, and your family during this very difficult time.
 May the Holy Spirit give you comfort and peace.
 God's grace

-My beloved husband, soulmate and best friend.
-I couldnt bring myself to talk about you in the front of people because I knew that sorrow will take over my words and feelings.
-Our 17 years were happiest years of my life, we share life in every meaning of it, our thoughts, our opinions and best of all we share our crazy sense of humor which made life so much easier.
-You thought me that when someone new enters our lives our heart grows bigger to accomodate new love.
+My beloved husband, soulmate, and best friend.
+I couldn’t bring myself to talk about you in the front of people attending Mass because I knew that sorrow would take over my words and feelings.
+Our 17 years together were happiest years of my life, we shared life in every meaning of it: our thoughts, our opinions and best of all we shared our crazy sense of humor which made life so much fun.
+You taught me that when someone new enters our lives our heart grows bigger to accommodate new love.
 We had blended family of 6 children then their spouses and babies and it was one of the best gifts you gave me.
-My love for you will never change, I wish everyone the kind of love and friendship we shared and I was given 17 years of it.
-Thank you for wonderful life we shared, and thank you for your parting gifts that are so generous: all of us united in love for you, my boys reunited, I know you knew what was important to all of us as you left.
-My beloved I could write pages about how wonderful you were and how difficult this journey of grief has been, but you know all of this as you are watching over all of us.
-So thank you for beautiful life, thank you for wonderful family that you created, I pray that we will be lifted in prayers to face your absence.
+My love for you will never change, I wish everyone can experience the kind of love and friendship we had.
+Thank you for wonderful life we shared and thank you for your parting gifts that are so generous: all of us united in love for you, my boys reunited; I know you knew what was important to all of us.
+My beloved you were beautiful person, in and out.
+I could write pages about how wonderful you were and how difficult this journey of grief has been, but you know all of this as you are watching over all of us.
+So, thank you for beautiful life, thank you for wonderful family that you created, I pray that we will be lifted in prayers to face your absence.
 Love you forever.
 Your wife Anita

 No muere la persona.
 La materia es la que cambia.
 El espíritu, prevalece.
 Elevo una oración de alabanza y gratiitud por él.
 Gtacias Ron por tus hijos y nietos.
 Gracias por tu amor a mi hermana.
 Gracias por continuar la vida con Anita.
 Descansa en Paz.
 Aleluya

 Bob and Denise Oravits